C8-MIW-G/Acorn/README.md

 A pantry admin can manage the contents of a pantry as well as the users of that pantry

 User<br>
-A user can only manage the contents of a pantry
+A acornUser can only manage the contents of a pantry

 ### Types of entities
 ProductDefinition<br>